James Fankhauser: Life and career

 In 1973 he was appointed the music director of the Vancouver Cantata Singers (VCS), remaining in that position until 2000.
 Under his leadership the VCS won several notable music competitions, including the BBC International Choral Competition and the CBC National Radio Competition.
-He has made several recording with VCS, one of which was nominated for a Juno Award in 1994.
+He made several recordings with VCS, one of which was nominated for a Juno Award in 1994.
 The choir has also appeared numerous times on Canadian television and radio under his direction.
 In 1981 the choir won the BBC's International Choral Competition, "Let the people sing," winning the Israeli Silver Cup for best performance.
 The Cantata Singers made three professional CDs over the years: Venetian Vespers of 1640 (Antonio Rigatti), Skylark Records; A 1640 Venetian Mass (Rigatti), an Analekta fleurs de lys recording; and Abendlied, a Carus-Verlag recording featuring Josef Rheinberger choral music including his Abendlied.
 The Venetian Vespers of 1640 won the Association of Canadian Choral Conductor's 1994 National Choral Award: Outstanding Choral Recording.

-Fankhauser returned to the United States to attend the University of California, Berkeley where he studied musicology from 1963-1966.
+Fankhauser returned to the United States to attend the University of California, Berkeley where he studied musicology from 1963 to 1966.
 After the first year he was appointed Director of the UC men's Glee Club and women's Treble Clef, touring yearly throughout California.
 He sang several tenor roles in the Berkeley production and professional recording of Monteverdi's opera, L'Incoronazione di Poppea.
 Graduating in 1966 with an M.A. in musicology, he received the Eisner Prize for outstanding musical talent.
 In the summer of 1964 he studied voice on a scholarship at the Tanglewood Music Center where he gained the opportunity to perform as a soloist at the Tanglewood Music Festival.